-With a continued focus on extending the Company's media platform, A. H. Belo delivers news and information in innovative ways to a broad spectrum of audiences with diverse interests and lifestyles.
+With a continued focus on extending the Company's media platforms, A. H. Belo delivers news and information in innovative ways to a broad range of audiences with diverse interests and lifestyles.

 The Company's Publishing segment includes the operations of The Dallas Morning News (www.dallasnews.com), Texas' leading newspaper and winner of nine Pulitzer Prizes, and various niche publications targeting specific audiences.
 Its newspaper operations also provide commercial printing and distribution services to large national and regional newspapers and other businesses in Texas.
-In addition, the segment includes event activation and promotion services provided by CrowdSource and sales of online automotive classifieds on the cars.com platform.
+In addition, the segment includes sales of online automotive classifieds on the cars.com platform.

 All other operations are reported within the Company's Marketing Services segment.
 These operations primarily include DMV Holdings and its subsidiaries Distribion, Vertical Nerve and MarketingFX.
-The segment also includes Speakeasy and targeted display advertising generated by Connect.
+The segment also includes targeted display advertising generated by Connect (programmatic advertising).

-Overview of Significant Transactions from Continuing Operations
+Overview of Significant Transactions

-Operating results for 2017, 2016 and 2015 reflect continued challenges in print advertising revenue trends, primarily due to volume and rate declines, partially offset by increases in the Company's paid digital subscriptions, digital advertising and marketing services revenues.
+Operating results for 2018 and 2017 reflect continued challenges in print advertising revenue trends, primarily due to volume and rate declines, partially offset by increases in the Company's paid digital subscriptions, digital advertising and Marketing Services revenues.
 The Company continues its efforts to diversify revenues through leveraging its brand, its personnel and its infrastructure in both organic new product development and in pursuit of acquisitions of related advertising and marketing services companies.

-On March 2, 2017, the Company acquired the remaining 20 percent voting interest in DMV Holdings.
+In March 2017, the Company acquired the remaining 20 percent voting interest in DMV Holdings for a cash purchase price of \$7,120.
 The initial purchase of 80 percent voting interest in DMV Holdings occurred in January 2015.
 DMV Holdings holds all outstanding ownership interests of three Dallas-based businesses, Distribion, Inc., Vertical Nerve, Inc. and CDFX, LLC.
 These businesses specialize in local marketing automation, search engine marketing, and direct mail and promotional products, respectively.
 The Company believes this acquisition complements the product and service offerings currently available to A. H. Belo customers, thereby strengthening the Company's diversified product portfolio and allowing for greater penetration in a competitive marketing environment.
-The remaining 20 percent voting interest in DMV Holdings was acquired for a cash purchase price of \$7,120.
-Results of operations related to the companies acquired are presented within this Annual Report on Form 10-K on a prospective basis from the date of the initial acquisition in January 2015.
+Operating results of the businesses acquired have been included in the Consolidated Statements of Operations from the initial acquisition date forward.

 As a result of the first quarter 2017 segment reorganization, certain goodwill and intangible assets previously reported in the Marketing Services segment were moved to the Publishing segment, which was fully impaired as of December 31, 2016.
 Therefore, the Company recorded a noncash goodwill impairment charge of \$228 in the first quarter of 2017.
-The Company tested the Marketing Services segment's goodwill for impairment as of December 31, 2017, and it was determined the Marketing Services reporting unit's fair value exceeded its carrying value by approximately 93 percent.
+The Company tested the Marketing Services segment's goodwill for impairment as of December 31, 2018, and it was determined the Marketing Services reporting unit's fair value exceeded its carrying value by approximately 46 percent.
 Accordingly, no impairment was warranted.
-In 2016, the Company recorded a noncash goodwill impairment charge of \$22,682, fully impairing the Publishing reporting unit's goodwill.